lilymcmullen/OptimalVisibilityTool/README.md

 If you are limited to how far you can place a base station from a road or trail, you can run the [Find-Optimal-Location-for-Single-Base-Station-Along-a-Road.ipynb](https://github.com/lilymcmullen/OptimalVisibilityTool/blob/master/Notebooks/Find-Optimal-Location-for-Single-Base-Station-Along-a-Road.ipynb) script to identify locations within a specified distance from a road or trail.

-If you have two virtual fence base stations, and you can run [Find-Optimal-Location-for-Pair-of-Base-Stations.ipynb](https://github.com/lilymcmullen/OptimalVisibilityTool/blob/master/Notebooks/Find-Optimal-Location-for-Pair-of-Base-Stations.ipynb) to estimate the radio coverage from two base stations.
+If you have two virtual fence base stations and want to see the optimal coverage provided by two base stations, you can run [Find-Optimal-Location-for-Pair-of-Base-Stations.ipynb](https://github.com/lilymcmullen/OptimalVisibilityTool/blob/master/Notebooks/Find-Optimal-Location-for-Pair-of-Base-Stations.ipynb) to estimate the radio coverage from two base stations.

 Each script/notebook provides instructions on how to run it.